experiment to learn

 First, don’t overwhelm people with too many questions at once.
 Ask questions one at a time, just like people do in a face to face conversation.
 “Can I know your first name?” as opposed to “please fill out this form with all of your information.”

 Second, relax a bit.
 We have found that people react very positively to information gathering systems that are down to earth, a bit relaxed, and sometimes even funny.
-We’ve been known to end our forms with a funny question like, “Ok, now for the most important question – what’s your favorite color?”.
+We’ve been known to end our forms with a funny question like, “Ok, now for the most important question – what’s your favourite colour?”.

 Third, give your viewer options.
 Let them decide where the conversation should go.
 Give them options of topics that they can get information on.
 If you ask them first what they want to know about, that information is more relevant to them, and therefore more important.